Sebclem/hassio-nextcloud-backup/README.md

 ## About

 Easily backup your Home Assistant snapshots to Nextcloud.
+Auto backup can be configured via the web interface.
 ### Features

-- Auto Backup : Configure this add-on to automaticly backup your HassIO instance.
+- __Auto Backup__ : Configure this add-on to automatically backup your HassIO instance
+- __Selective Backup__ : You can specify witch folder and add-on you want to backup.
+- __Password protected Backup__ : this add-on can use the Home Assistant snapshot encryption.
-- Auto Clean : You can specify the maximum number of local snapshots and (__ONLY__) auto backuped snapshots.
+- __Auto Clean__ : You can specify the maximum number of local snapshots and (__ONLY__) auto backed-up snapshots.
-- Upload backed-up snapshot to Home assistant.
+- __Restore__ : Upload backed-up snapshot to Home assistant.
+- __Web UI__ : All the configuration is based on an easy-to-use web interface, no yaml needed.
-> __Info:__<br>
+> __Info:__
 > Auto Clean is executed after every upload and every day at 00h30

 ## Installation